 After the state enacted women’s suffrage in 1910, Washington women began to run for office in ever-increasing numbers.
 Elected in 1912 and serving in the 1913 state house of representatives, Frances C. Axtell from Bellingham and Nena J. Croake from Tacoma were the first two women to serve in the Washington State Legislature.
 Reba Hurn from Spokane was in 1923 the first woman elected to the state senate.
 Josephine Corliss Preston, elected in 1912 as superintendent of public instruction, was the first woman to serve in a statewide office.
 Washington has consistently been a leader in electing women to the state legislature.
 From 1993 to 2004 Washington led the nation in the percentage of female state legislators.
 In 1999 and 2000 Washington boasted the highest percentage of female legislators in the nation’s history, with women making up 41 percent of its legislators.
-In 2019, women comprised approximately 41 percent of the state’s legislators, the second highest in the country.
+In 2021, women comprised approximately 41.5 percent of the state’s legislators, the ninth highest in the country.

 Washington women have served on the Washington Supreme Court and as superintendent of public instruction, secretary of state, attorney general, commissioner of public lands, and insurance commissioner.
 Washington women have also held elected positions on local school boards, local courts, special purpose districts, city councils, county commissions and councils, and as county executives throughout the state’s history.